-What is the difference between the “elite” and “school” leagues?
+What is the difference between the “CHAMPIONSHIP” and “SCHOOL” leagues for school aged dancers?

-Well, first of all, official competitions that give you national and world titles are only organized at the elite level.
+Official competitions that give you national and world titles are only organized at the National Council level.
 In other words, you can only call yourself a champion if you won a championship level event.
-You cannot be considered a champion if you win a BYU High School Syllabus in Provo, UT, that is organized at the same time with National championships.
+You cannot be considered a champion if you win a School Syllabus icompetition, even if it was organized at the same time with National championships.
 Although to win out of 200 couples is still a great achievement.

-For a dancer to have a more or less stable career in dance at elite level, it is essential to start dancing at the early age and to finish syllabus with some significant national (possibly international) results or at least experience by the age of 11.5.
-So, it should be a goal for any preteen competitor to reach real championship level by the age of 12.
+For a dancer to have a more or less stable career in dance at Championship level, it is important to start dancing at the early age and to finish syllabus with some significant national (possibly international) results or at least experience by the age of 11.5.
+So, it should be a goal for any preteen competitor to reach championship level by the age of 12.

-If for some reason a dancer started dancing later in life, but really wants to be at the elite level, it is still possible, but can be compared to the the child who started school at the age of 12 instead of 6.
-That way they have to go through much more material in a very short time, so it’s a bit harder.
+If for some reason a dancer started dancing later in life, but really wants to be at the championship level, it is still possible, but can be compared to the the child who started school at the age of 12 instead of 6.
+That way they have to go through much more material in a very short time, so it’s a bit harder, but definitely doable.

-You and your dancer can also be totally fine with the pase of school league.
+You and your dancer can also be saticfied with the pase of school league.
 And that’s fine too!
 It’s up to our families to choose how much time and other efforts they have the ability to invest.

 School league juniors (12-15)